kubernetes/sig-release/release-team/role-handbooks/emeritus-adviser/README.md

 ## Requirements

 The EA is a returning senior Release Team member, ideally a former Release Team Lead.
-If not a former Lead, the EA should either have served in more than one Role on the Release Team, or be a lead in SIG-Release, or both.
-They must be tempermentally suited to people management, including a commitment to diversity and helping others ascend the Contributor Ladder.
+If not a former Release Team Lead, the EA should have been on the Release Team for no less than two release cycles, serving as a Role Lead for at least one of those cycles.
+An ideal Emeritus Adviser is inherently suited to people management, has shown sustained interest in the health and growth of SIG Release, and has a commitment to Release Team diversity and helping others ascend the [Contributor Ladder](https://git.k8s.io/community/community-membership.md).

 Time commitments for the EA are relatively light, with the largest time commitment in the two-week period where Shadows are being selected.
 However, the EA role starts 2-3 weeks before the release cycle officially begins, and continues for 1-2 weeks after it ends.